 Learn About the Fed and What It Does

 The Federal Reserve Board is the nation's bank.
 It is a federal agency charged with maintaining a stable economy and strong financial system.
 The Fed operates 12 Federal Reserve Banks around the country that serve as banks to commercial banks, providing a variety of services and ensuring a stable financial system.
-You can learn more about the Fed's activities on their Web site.
 The activity that has the most direct bearing on the stock market occurs eight times a year when the Federal Open Market Committee meets.

 The Fed's primary concern is to prevent inflation from wrecking the economy, which can occur if the economy grows too fast.
 On the other hand, if the economy slows down too much, it will stall into a recession.
 The way the Fed adjusts the speed of the economy is with interest rates.
 If the economy is growing too fast or inflation appears to be growing, the Fed will raise interest rates.
 Higher interest rates tend to slow business growth and consumer spending.
 If the economy is slowing too much, the Fed can lower interest rates, which makes it cheaper to borrow and that encourages businesses to expand and consumers to spend.